Audience FAQs

 Under normal circumstances, mild sensitivity to hot, cold, or biting pressure lasts for a few days up to two to six weeks after the final cementation of the crown.
 The baseline discomfort usually peaks within the first 24 to 48 hours and gradually tapers off as the tooth's internal pulp heals and adapts to the dental material.

 However, molars endure massive biting forces and have large nerve networks, making their recovery timeline highly variable.
 For some individuals, a residual, faint twinge when drinking iced water can persist for several weeks or even a couple of months before fully resolving.
 If the nerve remains vital and healthy, the body naturally deposits secondary dentin to protect itself, causing the sensitivity to disappear over time.
+For better dental health and to avoid pain, we highly recommend that you explore crown placement sensitivity right now.

 Factors Influencing the Recovery Duration